julianmerghart/cxd/README.md

 Summary

 CxD is not just a voting app; it is a full-stack replacement for the executive and legislative branches.
-It uses cryptography to replace trust, hardware to replace ID cards, and random juries to replace politicians.v
+It uses cryptography to replace trust, hardware to replace ID cards, and random juries to replace politicians.